Russia attacked Ukraine with 600 drones and 90 missiles, including Oreshnik

 Roman Petrenko — 24 May, 09:54

 Russian forces carried out a large-scale combined attack on Ukraine on the night of 23-24 May, using loitering munitions as well as air-, sea- and ground-launched missiles.
-The Ukrainian Air Force reported that Russia launched 90 missiles and 600 drones of various types.
+The Ukrainian Air Force has reported that Russia launched 90 missiles and 600 drones of various types.

 Source: Ukraine's Air Force; Air Force spokesperson Yurii Ihnat in a comment to Ukrainska Pravda